vrodriguezf/tscc/README.md

 **NOTE:** The data shown in this file does not represent the experimentation data used in the the paper, nor the names of the variables.
 The real data has not been published due to a confidential agreement.

+### Model file
+The description of the process model is given as a [Petri Net Markup Language (PNML)](http://www.pnml.org/) file.
+See the section `Creating your own process model` to see how to create a process model for your needs.

+An example of model file can be found in the file `example_shearer_model.pnml`.

 ### Output file
 The output of TSCC is a CSV file where every row represents the evaluation of a